Air rifles are favorites for shooting competitions around the world, as well as for small game and plinking.

 4X power is enough for most close-range air rifle shooting.
 It’ll get you shooting 1-inch groups out to 50+ yards, with minimal adjustment needed.

 The fixed lenses also make for a much lighter scope overall.
-Adjustable air rifle scopes from the same brand add a good 5-6 oz.
+Adjustable options from the same brand add a good 5-6 oz.
 Plus, this one is designed to be especially compact, long and thin.
 It’s unobtrusive enough for careful target shooting as well as varmint sniping!

 The lenses are also well-built, with sapphire coatings on the outside surfaces.